Nancho-Alvarez/iget/README.md

 **for i in \`seq 0 4\`; do iget -b -f$(($i\*28)) cats ; done**

 Download 5 pages of results from Bing

+**iget robin -- -batman

+Download images that contain robin but not contain batman, -batman is a search term